wikipathways/pvjs/README.md

 How To Get Involved
 ===================

-A. Get the Latest Code

-1. If you've already forked and cloned pathvisiojs, skip ahead to Step 2.
-Otherwise:
+A. Fork and clone pathvisiojs.
+If you've already done this, skip ahead to Step B. Otherwise:

 Fork the [WikiPathways repo for pathvisiojs](https://github.com/wikipathways/pathvisiojs/fork) by clicking the "Fork" button on the upper right.
 Github will create a fork of pathvisiojs for you and take you to your newly created fork.
 On your newly created fork, find the "HTTPS clone URL," copy it, open a terminal on your dev machine and enter the following command: